sayabiws/tf2-pose-estimation/README.md

+# tf2-pose-estimation

+A (WIP) port of [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) with support for Tensorflow 2.

+## NOTE: this project is still WIP, and might even never be finished!
+My personal knowledge about Tensorflow is almost inexistent but I am willing to try and learn.

+## The idea

+As the original project seems to not be very actively maintained anymore (though it is still impressive), I was willing to try and port it to TF2 in order to be able to use it with the latest up-to-date features of Tensorflow.

+The main issue faced by the project is the use of `tf.contrib`, which has been [sunset (read: removed)](https://github.com/tensorflow/community/blob/master/rfcs/20180907-contrib-sunset.md) when Tensorflow 2 came out.
+Fortunately, after a first glance it looked to me that most of these could be replaced with libs such as [`tf_slim`](https://github.com/google-research/tf-slim) for example, so I wanted to give it a shot.

+I started by running the `tf_upgrade_v2` script, fully aware that some issues would require manual fixing, but at least that gave me a first base of ported code, that is in this repo.

+The full list of what apparently needs to be done is in [report.txt](report.txt), which is the report file of the script.
+Let this act as a TODO for now :)

+---

+Original README below:

 # tf-pose-estimation

 'Openpose', human pose estimation algorithm, have been implemented using Tensorflow.
 It also provides several variants that have some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**